Hide Section w/ Empty Collection Lists ❺

 Usage Notes

-Hide mode is CSS-based and will not work with Firefox- however it is dynamic and will work with Finsweet's CMS filter.
+Hide mode is CSS-based- however it is dynamic and will work with Finsweet's CMS filter.

 Suppress mode is JS-based and will work with all browsers- however it executes at page load time, and will not respond to dynamic list changes after the page has loaded.